-The Computer Science and Information Technology Department at Limestone offers a concentration in Programming for those students interested in a programming career.
-The department provides the students with current programming tools that help them develop the skills necessary to succeed in graduate school as well as in their future professions.
-The programming concentration also challenges students to think creatively and design unique solutions to many programming problems.
-Development of these skills will lead to greater success in a professional career or in an educational environment.
-With small class sizes, dedicated instructors, and current technology, the CSIT Department will help students reach their full potential.
+The Computer Science and Information Technology Department at Limestone offers a concentration in programming.
+The degree provides students with current programming tools that help them develop the skills needed to succeed in graduate school as well as in their future professions.